ryanberckmans/already-seen/README.md

 ## Developers

+Small Gitcoin bounties are available for certain [issues](https://github.com/ryanberckmans/already-seen/issues).
+Bounties will be added in Gitcoin upon request.

 ### Testing Tampermonkey script locally

 Use `yarn dev` to test Tampermonkey locally by installing a test script from a local webserver.
 (Open the webserver page and click the file to install the dev script to Tampermonkey.)